Screening for kidney cancer

 Screening for people at higher risk of getting kidney cancer

 People who are at a higher risk of developing kidney cancer can sometimes have screening.
-There are some rare inherited syndromes that run in families, such as von Hippel-Lindau syndrome.
+There are some rare inherited syndromes that run in families, such as von Hippel-Lindau disease.
 You may be offered screening if you have one of these.
 This means having an ultrasound or MRI scan of your kidneys every year.

 Talk to your GP if you think you may be at higher risk of getting kidney cancer.
 Or if you have symptoms that you are worried about.